 North-South Prize of the Council of Europe

-The North-South Prize is awarded each year since 1995 to two candidates who have stood out for their exceptional commitment to promoting North-South solidarity.
+The North-South Prize is awarded each year since 1995 to two candidates (activists, personalities or organisations) who have stood out for their exceptional commitment to promoting North-South solidarity.

-The candidates, preferably a man and a woman, must have distinguished themselves in the following areas: protection of human rights, defence of pluralist democracy, public awareness raising on issues of global interdependence and solidarity.
-Despite the variety of nationalities and fields of action of those that have received the Prize since its creation they all have in common a strong commitment to the promotion of North-South partnership.
+The candidates (if natural person, preferably a man and a woman) must have distinguished themselves in the following areas: protection of human rights, defence of pluralist democracy, public awareness raising on issues of global interdependence and solidarity.
+Despite the variety of nationalities and fields of action of those that have received the Prize since its creation, they all have in common a strong commitment to the promotion of North-South partnership.

 Ms. Amina Bouayach was selected by the Jury in recognition of her commitment to the promotion of Human Rights, gender equality and the prevention of torture on a regional and continental levels.
 The Prize aims as well to recognise Ms. Bouayach´s engagement in political advocacy for the abolition of death penalty, as well as her work to reinforce both civil society structures in the Mediterranean region and North-South cooperation based on common democratic values.

 Global Campus of Human Rights was selected in recognition of its crucial work in ensuring a high-quality accessible Human Rights education and nurturing a North-South dialogue within a community of academics, students, lawyers, and experts to support universal Human Rights and democratic values.